On the first day of exploring the San Antonio River north of Blue Wing Road I came upon a wide gravel bar that marks its confluence with Salado Creek.

-In fact the waters come to a slow, hesitant embrace in a circle of willow, oak and cottonwood: the San Antonio River pushing brightly along on its bed of gravel, and the Salado Creek deep, opaque and still.
+In reality the waters come to a slow, hesitant embrace in a circle of willow, oak and cottonwood.
+The swirling fury of their combined floodwaters has carved a cliff and built a gravel bar populated, on this day, by a trio of sandpipers.
+The San Antonio River pushes brightly along on its bed of gravel.
+Salado Creek, by contrast, is deep, opaque and still.

-Unlike the bubbling clear river into which it empties, Salado Creek appears not to flow at all; rather it seems to recede sludgelike from its approaching mate.
+Unlike the bubbling river into which it empties, the Salado appears not to flow at all; rather it seems to recede like latex from its approaching mate.
 Draped in spiderwebs and detritus, its thick green waters glow dimly under the overhanging branches.

-Salado Creek’s small flows were diverted for irrigation many years ago.
-The springs mostly withered, along with the farms once drawn to its banks, and the abandoned streamsides lapsed into the impenetrable darkness with which we’re familiar today.
+To be fair, Salado Creek’s small flows were diverted many years ago.
+The springs mostly withered, along with the farms once drawn to its banks, and the abandoned streamsides lapsed into the ligustrum darkness with which we’re familiar today.
 In rainstorms, the swelling waters swallow up the banks and everything within them; and afterwards the branches are festooned with shopping carts and fluttering plastic debris.

-As an itinerant twentysomething I used to try swimming here, but even then I noticed the massive fish kills that would occur when a sewer main broke.
-With so many golf courses for neighbors and so much fertilizer being used along its banks, maybe it makes sense that the dissolved oxygen wouldn’t be quite up to snuff.
-So maybe it’s not yet the best spot for fishing, or aquatic life in general.
+As an itinerant mapper I used to try swimming here, but even then I couldn’t help noticing the massive fish kills that would occur when a sewer main broke.
+With so many golf courses for neighbors and so much fertilizer being used along its banks, it makes sense that the dissolved oxygen wouldn’t be quite up to snuff, even without sewage.

-In recent years it may have proved more useful for bicyclists and hikers than it ever was as a source of reliable water.
+In recent years Salado Creek may have proved a more useful resource for bicyclists and hikers than it ever was a source of reliable water.
 Today the stream’s flow is augmented with recycled water from the city’s wastewater treatment plant.